matthias314/micro-latex-plugin/README.md

   ```
    at the current cursor position and places the cursor inside the environment
 - `latex_change_env env`: changes the currently active environment at the cursor position to `env`
+- `latex_compile`: saves and compiles the current buffer with `latexmk`.
+The output is determined by `latex.mode`
 - `latex_log`: opens the log buffer with the output of `latexmk`
+- `latex_view`: opens the compiled file for the current buffer in a viewer

 ### New Lua functions